mozilla/crlite/README.md

 # Choose if this should complete when it catches up to the CT logs, or be a daemon
 runForever = false

-# A path with plenty of disk space
+# Optionally, a path with plenty of disk space if you want to save PEM files
-certPath = /ct
+# certPath = /ct
-# Or use Google Cloud's Firestore
-googleProjectId = ctdata
-# But not both.

 # Redis cache server
 redisHost = 10.10.10.5:6379